Watcher of the Skies

-"Watcher of the Skies" is the first track on English progressive rock Genesis' 1972 album Foxtrot.
+"Watcher of the Skies" is the first track on the English progressive rock band Genesis' fourth studio album Foxtrot (1972).
 It was also released as the album's only single.
 The song was re-recorded in 1972 in a radically altered and shortened single version.
 This version was re-released in 1998 as part of the Genesis Archive 1967–75 box set.

 Background

 The title is borrowed from John Keats' 1817 poem "On First Looking into Chapman's Homer":